CM RELOCATION

 • Skill building: Exposure to international markets and cross-cultural teams enhances your global expertise.

-• Networking: Working abroad expands your professional network and future opportunities.
+• Networking: Working abroad expands your professional network and future opportunities, opening doors to more working overseas opportunities in the future.

 • Performance expectations: Understand how your performance will be evaluated abroad.